isomerpages/enterprisesg-switch/_2024-slingshot/2024 Edition.md

 <p></p><a class="isomer-image-wrapper" href="https://go.gov.sg/slingshot2024-switchweb"><img style="width: 100%" height="auto" width="100%" alt="" src="/images/slingshot/SLINGSHOT 2024/LinkedIn_Event_Listing_1600x900px.jpg"></a>
 <h4><strong>Embark on your global startup journey at the eighth edition of SLINGSHOT, Asia's premier deep tech startup competition!</strong></h4>
 <p>Join the SLINGSHOT competition and compete in any one of our five emerging
-challenge domains to unveil your forward-thinking solutions and innovations to key industry leaders and global investors.</p>
+challenge domains to unveil your trailblazing solutions and innovations to key industry leaders and global investors.</p>
 <p>Vie for a chance to be part of our <strong>SLINGSHOT's Top 50 Global Startups</strong> to
 win a sponsored trip to Singapore and immerse in Asia’s leading tech startup